Jul 05, 2021

 Here are several factors that you should consider when choosing a hosting provider:

-The next challenge is picking the right tool to do the job.
+The next challenge is picking the right tool for uploading your website to the internet.
 Here are four of the most popular tools to upload a website:

-A browser-based tool with all the key features to take care of your website files and directories.
-In hPanel, you can find File Manager under the Files section.
+A file manager is a browser-based tool with all the key features to take care of your website files and directories.
+If you have a Hostinger account, log into the hPanel and find File Manager under the Files section.

 However, the File Manager has an upload limit.
 If your website files are larger than 256MB, you should opt for the next tool instead.

-If you’re a Hostinger client, you can find an Import Website feature in hPanel.
+For Hostinger users, you can find an Import Website feature in hPanel.
 You can use this feature to extract a website archive to the public_html directory.
 The tool supports .zip, .tar and .tar.gz formats, and the upload limit is 256MB.

 If you plan to use WordPress, there are several ways to upload your website to the CMS.
 One of the easiest methods is using a WordPress migration plugin like All in One WP Migration.
 After installing and activating it, the rest of the steps are self-explanatory.

 The upload size limit will depend on your hosting provider.
-Follow this tutorial to learn how to increase the limit.
+Check out how to increase file upload size.

-Now that you know the best tools to upload a website, it’s time to get your hands dirty!
+Now that you know the best tools to upload a website, it’s time to get your website live!